Atypicalim/UyghurScript/README.md

 ## 0. description

-> a toy script interpreter written in c, u can write & run your script written in uyghur language grammar with it ...
+> a toy script interpreter written in c, u can write & run your uyghur-grammar script with it ...

 >